onzfonz/comp227/src/content/6/en/part6c.md

 export default NewTask
 ```

-Because the backend generates ids for the tasks, we'll change the action creator `createTask` in the file *taskReducer.js* accordingly:
+Because the backend generates ids for the tasks, we'll change the action creator `createTask` and remove `generateId` in the file *taskReducer.js* accordingly:

 ```js
 const taskSlice = createSlice({